- Machine mark removal and rust removal

 The most popular natural finishing media are: diamond –which is the hardest known material, corundum, and emery.

-Others are garnet, feldspar, calcined clay, lime, chalk, silica, sand, flint, diatomite, amongst others.
+Others are garnet, feldspar, calcined clay, lime, chalk, silica, sand, flint, diatomite, among others.

 4. What are synthetic finishing media?